xL4w/demo-open-source/README.md

 This allows us to effectively review only the last run of each workflow to evaluate the current progress and identify when we can stop to clean up the workflow runs.

-## GitHub Guardian: Enforcing Workflow and Access Control
+## GitHub Branch Protection: Enforcing Workflow and Access Control

-This solution implements a robust GitHub Guardian setup utilizing GitHub Actions workflows to enforce strict branch protection rules, control reviewer assignments, and manage the pull request flow.
+This solution implements a robust GitHub Branch Protection setup utilizing GitHub Actions workflows to enforce strict branch protection rules, control reviewer assignments, and manage the pull request flow.

 ### Directory Structure: